Histoire de Mr. Vieux Bois: Plot

 He returns empty-handed to his hometown.
 The chimney sweep informs him of the rescue of his lady.
 Led to the roof, he finds his lost dog.
 He stays on the roof for nine days in an effort to communicate with his love, not realizing the family has moved.
 On the ninth day he leaves the roof and reestablishes contact with his lady.
 They flee again with horse and carriage.
-Mr. Vieux Bois is rushing the horse and manages to cover 18 leagues in three hours ... only to find that the carriage containing his lady was lost at some point.
+Mr. Vieux Bois is rushing the horse and manages to cover 18 leagues in three hours only to find that the carriage containing his lady was lost at some point.

 The carriage has been loaded on a stagecoach heading for Paris.
 But its weight eventually overturns the stagecoach into a river.
 A passenger seeks refuge on the river-floating carriage.
 He is identified as the rival driven away at the duel months ago.
 He drives the carriage to the shore and attempts to release the woman from it.
 Before he can do so Vieux Bois arrives, posing as a highwayman.
 He forces his old rival to keep his face on the ground.
 Then he enters the locked door of the carriage, releases his lady, forces his rival to enter it and throws it into the river again.

 The lady complains of exhaustion and seems to have lost weight.
 Her lover leads her to the mountains where she can pursuit a fattening diet.
 Meanwhile, he adopts a pastoral lifestyle under the name of "'Tircis".
 Several pages are devoted to the sleeping woman changing hands between the two persistent rivals for her affection.
 When she awakes she finds Vieux Bois with a new donkey, taken from his opponent.

 On their way home they have to cross the grounds of the local monastery where they have several enemies.
 The man disguises himself as a miller and the woman as a sack of flour.
 The monks stop them anyway to examine the cargo.
 They are scared to find it squealing.
 The "miller" assures them it contains the Devil.
 The monks flee but return with reinforcements.
 The couple are condemned as sorcerers and sentenced to execution by burning.
 The execution is carelessly prepared and the prisoners take advantage of the smoke to flee towards the river.
 There their old carriage is found standing.
 Two pursuing monks are approaching.
 Knowing them well, Vieux Bois throws some coins around and enters the carriage with his lady.
 The monks believe the carriage is filled with coins.
 In their greed they decide to keep it for themselves and dig a pit in order to bury it.
 When it gets deep enough, their prey exits the carriage and buries them up to their necks.
 Leaving the monks, the duo has one last encounter with the rival suitor before the story ends happily with their marriage.

+Film adaptation

+Lortac and Cavé made an animated adaptation of the work in 1921, titled Histoire de Monsieur Vieux-Bois.